D-Link: Multiple Security Vulnerabilities Leading to RCE

 D-Link Information Leakage

-The D-Link DSL-2888A router has a file sharing functionality that allows users to share fileswith other network users via inserting an external drive onto the router.
-This is then shared via FTP (File Transfer Protocol).
-However, FTP service allows a network user to escape the shared folder to access the router file system and download other files located on the root folder.
+The D-Link DSL-2888A router’s file sharing functionality allows users to share files via FTP.
+However, the FTP service does not adequately restrict access, enabling a network user to escape the shared folder and access the router’s file system.
+This allows unauthorised users to download other files located on the root folder of the router.

 1